joansalasoler/vpype-gscrib/docs/user-guide.md

 To explore the available modes and how to combine them effectively, please refer to our [Modes Documentation](machine-modes.md), which provides detailed descriptions and examples for each mode.
-If you're interested in extending Vpype-Mecode by implementing new modes, check out our [Development Guide](dev-guide.md) for instructions on how to create and integrate custom modes into your workflow.

 ## Height Maps